PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/AutoHost.md

 ### Start Players:

-Start the raid when this many players are joined.
+Start the raid when this many players have joined.
 Again, it will wait until everyone who has joined is ready.

 ### Rollover Prevention: